If you are aged 19 and under

 Higher Education/University Level Finance

-All students paying tuition fees can apply to Student Finance England for a Tuition Fee Loan to cover all or part of their fee, whether studying on a full time or part time Higher Education course.
-This does not have to be paid back until you have graduated and are earning over £25,000 a year.
-For more information contact our Student Finance Officer, Jo Bowman on 01476 400281.
+All students paying the tuition fees can apply to Student Finance England for a Tuition Fee Loan to cover all or part of their fee.
+This does not have to be paid back until you have graduated and are earning over £25,725 a year.
+A means tested maintenance grant of up to £3,387 is also available from 2014/15.

 Please enquire directly with our Student Information team on 0800 0521 577.